Bill Volok

-William J. Volok (March 23, 1910 - August 6, 1991) was a professional American football player who played guard and tackle for six seasons for the Chicago Cardinals.
+William J. Volok (March 23, 1910 - August 6, 1991) was an American professional football player who was a guard and tackle for six seasons for the Chicago Cardinals of the National Football League (NFL).
+He played college football for the Tulsa Golden Hurricane.

 Volok was 6'2, and, during his six seasons of play time, was 216lbs.
 He was known to have pep talks with his teammates, often occurring at half time.
 He attended Lucas High in Kansas.

 Volok died in Drumright, Oklahoma, at the age of 81.